In addition to federal law requirements, a prior written notice shall:

-A parent must have an opportunity to meet with appropriate district staff in at least one conciliation conference if the parent objects to any proposal of which the parent receives notice under subdivision 3a.
-A district must hold a conciliation conference within ten calendar days from the date the district receives a parent's objection to a proposal or refusal in the prior written notice.
+A parent must have an opportunity to request a meeting with appropriate members of the individualized education program team or meet with appropriate district staff in at least one conciliation conference if the parent objects to any proposal of which the parent receives notice under subdivision 3a.
+A district must hold a conciliation conference within ten calendar days from the date the district receives a parent's request for a conciliation conference.
 Except as provided in this section, all discussions held during a conciliation conference are confidential and are not admissible in a due process hearing.
 Within five school days after the final conciliation conference, the district must prepare and provide to the parent a conciliation conference memorandum that describes the district's final proposed offer of service.
 This memorandum is admissible in evidence in any subsequent proceeding.

 In addition to offering at least one conciliation conference, a district must inform a parent of other dispute resolution processes, including at least mediation and facilitated team meetings.
 The fact that an alternative dispute resolution process was used is admissible in evidence at any subsequent proceeding.
 State-provided mediators and team meeting facilitators shall not be subpoenaed to testify at a due process hearing or civil action under federal special education law nor are any records of mediators or state-provided team meeting facilitators accessible to the parties.